 If you only want to focus on Cassandra, you can also click through to a dashboard limited to that service.

 Customizable, comprehensive dashboards

 In complex environments, your SLOs often rely on multiple services, so you need to be able to customize your dashboards to view the status of those services at a glance, and also assess the health of each service’s underlying infrastructure-level components.

 If you can monitor metrics from your infrastructure, like disk utilization and system load, right alongside service-level performance metrics like latency and error rates, you will be able to spot potential issues quickly.
 If you see something that warrants further investigation, you can then easily transition to service-level dashboards and trace individual requests in more detail.
 In Datadog, you can drop a service summary widget, prepopulated with SLI graphs, alongside the other graphs on your customizable dashboards.
 If you’re using Datadog Synthetics, you can also get a better idea of the user experience by tracking the real-time status of your Synthetics checks in your dashboards.

 For many businesses, not meeting their SLAs is almost as serious a problem as downtime.
 So in addition to creating informative dashboards, you should set up alerts to trigger at increasing levels of severity as metrics approach internal and external SLO thresholds.

 Datadog APM dashboards automatically display the recent status of any alerts you’ve set up around service-specific metrics.
-Datadog APM monitors are currently in beta; to enable them for your account, email Support.

 To see more details about these alerts, you can click to see which ones have been triggered recently, and investigate from there.
 If you need to edit or create service-level monitors, you can do so directly from the dashboard.

 APM monitors allow you to set alerts on any of the key SLIs (errors, latency percentiles, or hit rate) collected for your service.